-Both the Commodity and Conservation titles of the Farm Bill, as well as their interplay, can have large impacts on the state of pheasant habitats.
+Both the Commodity and Conservation titles of the Farm Bill, as well as their interplay, can have large impacts on the state of pheasant habitats (Conservation Reserve Program effects on pheasants and hunters is shown at right).
 An excellent guide to the 2014 Farm Bill and its implications for wildlife conservation can be found here.

 Preliminary Farm Bill White Paper